 Deming is a tiny town located in the state of Washington.
 With a population of 339 people and just one neighborhood, Deming is the 310th largest community in Washington.
-Deming has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Deming was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Deming, you'll notice that it is more blue-collar than most other communities in America.
-78.91% of Deming’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Deming is a blue-collar town, with 78.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deming is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Deming who work in food service (20.31%), teaching (0.78%), and office and administrative support (0.00%).

 In Deming, however, the average commute to work is quite long.
 On average, people spend 38.09 minutes each day getting to work, which is significantly higher than the national average.